-Brazil UFO files (disclosure documents) is available from two main sources that contains a large amount of documents with a lot of interesting cases and investigations carried out by the Air Force dating back to the 1960´s.
+Brazil UFO files (disclosure documents) is available from two main sources that contain a large number of documents with a lot of interesting cases and investigations carried out by the Air Force dating back to the 1960s.
 The documents from CIA and U.S. Department of State is more peripheral and not as breathtaking as the real Brazilian disclosure documents are.

-Brazil disclosure documents exists on archive.org as a large collection of 231 PDF files dating back to 1968.
+Brazil disclosure documents exist on archive.org as a large collection of 231 PDF files dating back to 1968.
 It consists of a lot of government documents stamped with “confidential” which is about different sightings in Brazil (source 1).
 The same resource can also be found on a Brazilian blog ufo.com.br (source 2).
-Language is portuguese.
+Language is Portuguese.

 - Source 1: https://archive.org/details/BrazilianUFOFiles

 - Source 2: https://www.ufo.com.br/servicos/documentos/

 CIA documents about UFO´s in Brazil

 There is a CIA document about UFO´s in Brazil titled Alleged Activities of USAF and CIA Regarding UFOs.
 It is sent from the American embassy in Buenos Aires in Brazil to the Defense Intelligence Agency (DIA).
 It has an attachment with a clipping from a local newspaper La Razon in Buenos Aires in Spanish (source 3).

 Another document from CIA contains a lot of very bad copies of UFO photos, among them a flying saucer from Brazil (source 4).